TheZoq2/PythonGamedevPresentation/talk.md

 'event' is added to a list of things that have happned.
 When we are ready to deal with those events in our game, we will write the following code.

+As you can see, when we run the program this time, we can use my keyboard shortcut for closing windows and the program exits.
+We will get back to this event loop later on

+#Drawing something on the screen
+Now that we have a window set up, we will want to draw something on it.
+Most of the time you will want to draw an image.
+Images when drawn by game engines are usually known as `sprites`.
+Some engines separate the actual image from the sprite, but that's not the case in sdl.

+The renderer object contains a function called `load_sprite` that takes an image from a folder called `resources`, loads it into memory and prepares it for drawing.
+The function returns an image 'variable' which you need to keep track of.

+In the `resources` folder, I have an ugly image called `ghost.png` which we want to draw.
+To do that, we first call `sprite = renderer.load("ghost.png")`.
+Then in our main loop, before we run `renderer.present()`, we call `renderer.draw_sprite(sprite)`.
+When we run the program, we get a small ghost in the upper left of the image.

+We can make the image bigger by using `sprite.scale` and we can change the location of it using `sprite.position`.

+THere, with those changes it's much better.

+We can also rotate sprites using sprite.angle

+#A quick look at classes
+Those of you who are on the first year of the D and U programmes will not come across propper object orientation until this spring but OOP contains one really usefull concept, classes.

+In its simplest form, a class is simply a collection of data and functions to perform on that data.
+We will ignore the functions for now and just focus on the data.

+In order to create a class, we use the class keyword